You are here

 . - Office desktop owners: If you have a personal DICE computer (many staff and research postgrads have this), you can use it as a remote desktop server.
 In this case you should bear two things in mind:

-- Your remote desktop host will be your DICE machine name followed by
+- The hostname to connect to will be your DICE computer's name followed by

 .inf.ed.ac.uk

-. - You will need to use ⇒ OpenVPN.
-If you don't, your access will be stopped by the Informatics firewall.
+. - You will need to use ⇒ The School of Informatics OpenVPN service.
+If you don't, your access will be blocked by a firewall.

-- Your remote desktop host will be your DICE machine name followed by
+- The hostname to connect to will be your DICE computer's name followed by

 How to logout